-Make a difference in the community by hosting a third-party fundraising event.
-By hosting a fundraising event, you have the opportunity to increase accessibility services in the Durham Region and directly impact people affected by epilepsy.
-Fundraising efforts allow Epilepsy Durham Region to offer crucial services, programs, and events, to educate, advocate, and make a difference in the region and beyond.
+Make a difference for people living with epilepsy and seizures by hosting a third-party fundraising event.
+By hosting a fundraising event, you will increase accessibility of services in the Durham Region and directly impact people affected by epilepsy.
+Fundraising efforts allow Epilepsy Durham Region to offer crucial services, programs, education and advocacy in the region.

 We encourage third-party fundraisers to be as creative as possible with their event, however, we have a list of awesome fundraising event ideas to get you started: